lrbbw/5ip21a_RechsteinerLinus/README.md

 # 5ip21a_RechsteinerLinus

-I am very cool, so this is me.
+I am not very cool, so this is Lius.